 There is no time limit specified for answering the questions separately.
 That simply means you can focus on one thing at a time.
 One of the biggest mistakes that students appearing in the PTE exam is to type and listen simultaneously.
 The best thing to do here is to listen to the audio carefully and then proceed.
 Once you will hear the audio carefully, it will imprint in your mind and you will be able to write it down properly.

 You may be a good typist.
 But, it is not a good idea to testify it here only.
 It is always better to write and then type.

-Use the scratchpad at fullest.
+Use the scratchpad to the fullest.

 The shorthand could be a great friend here

 If you know shorthand then you write easily as the audio play.
 It will help you to capture the exact sentence without wasting more time.
 Once you capture the audio completely, you can type the complete sentence in the final response box.
-Even if you don’t know shorthand, you can create your own short form for some basic word.
+Even if you don’t know shorthand, you can create your own short form for some basic words.
 For example, instead of writing ‘today’, you can simply write ‘2day’.
 Similarly, you can create your own short word vocabulary to capture the audio as it plays.